Advertiser Disclosure

 Total Medical School Limit$65,500$224,000

-**The total aggregate limit includes all federal loans received for undergraduate study
+*The total aggregate limit included all federal loans received for undergraduate study

 Applying for a Stafford Loan

-Apply for a Stafford loan by completing a Free Application for Federal Student Aid (FAFSA) form.
-This application is also used to determine if you’ll receive a Perkins loan, another type of federal student loan.
+You applied for a Stafford loan by completing a Free Application for Federal Student Aid (FAFSA) form.
+This application was used to determine if you received a Stafford loan, a Perkins loan, or another type of federal student loan.

-If you are not eligible for any federal student aid, look into private education loans to finance your education.
+If you were not eligible for any federal student aid, you may have looked into private education loans to finance your education.
 No matter what your financial situation or credit history, you should be able to find a loan to help you pay for your own or your child’s higher education.

 Stafford Loan Disbursement